Lucrum/weather-app/README.md

 # weather app

-This project is from The Odin Project's Java [curriculum](https://www.theodinproject.com/lessons/javascript-weather-app).
+This project is from The Odin Project's JavaScript [curriculum](https://www.theodinproject.com/lessons/javascript-weather-app).

 A simple weather site that pulls from WeatherAPI to show the next 3 day forecast